Projects per year

 Personal Statement

 My research is in the fields of Animal Studies and Renaissance Studies.
 In my work on the early modern period I have written on issues as varied as meat eating, dreams, children, laughter, reason, bladder-control and animal faces.
 In addition, I have also published work on contemporary culture, and have looked at a range of areas where humans interact with animals, including pet ownership, experimentation, the wearing of fur, anthropomorphic children's literature and vegetarianism.
-Recent essays have been included in Susan McHugh et al ed., The Palgrave Handbook of Animals and Literature (2021) and Karen Raber and Holly Dugan ed., The Routledge Handbook of Shakespeare and Animal Studies (2021).
+Recent essays have been included in Karen Raber and Holly Dugan ed., The Routledge Handbook of Shakespeare and Animal Studies (2021) and Derek Ryan ed., The Cambridge Companion to Literature and Animals (2023).

-I am also interested in the historiographical impact of animal studies and have had recent work on this in History and Theory, and in The Oxford Handbook on Animal Studies.
-A forthcoming essay will appear in Zoltán Boldizsár Simon and Lars Deile ed., Historical Understanding: Past, Present, and Future (Bloomsbury, 2022).
+I am also interested in the historiographical impact of animal studies and have had work on this in the journals History and Theory and Humanimalia, in The Oxford Handbook on Animal Studies, and in Zoltán Boldizsár Simon and Lars Deile ed., Historical Understanding: Past, Present, and Future (Bloomsbury, 2022).

 In addition, I am always interested in the links between my historical work and current debates about animals and in October 2017 a short essay, 'Re-enchanting the Farm,' was published on the website of the Centre for Animals and Social Justice.
 And in November 2021, during COP26, I organised the online seminar, 'The Nature of the Curriculum: How the Education System can Change the Future,' which included presentations by, among others, the conservationist and writer Mary Colwell, the poet Susan Richardson, and Ross Greer MSP (Scottish Greens Education Spokesperson).